Kahros/Discord-Adaptive-Dice-Roller/README.md

 - Use of Advantage and Disadvantage D20 dice rolls (this will affect the probability ratio).
 - Concise result layout, showcasing what dice was used, what the total amount for modifiers are, and the total result.
 - Ability to utilize multiple different dice and modifiers in the same roll.
+- Reroll past roll easily, regardless of message length.
 - Snarkybot - the dice bot will provide a snarky remark based on natural success (nat20) or natural failures (nat1).
 Natural success and failures only apply to D20 dice rolls.
-    - Will also provide a snarky remark when there is an error.
+    - Will also provide a snarky remark when there is an error or when a reroll is requested.

 Upcoming features:
 - ~~Reroll: Ability to reroll of the last roll that the player has sent.
 This is per player.~~